Notice of Privacy Practices

 - How to file a complaint about your privacy

-This Notice applies to all Baptist Health Care Corporation facilities with the exception of Lakeview Center, Inc. You will be given a separate Notice if you visit any Lakeview locations.
-The following facilities will follow this Notice:
+This notice applies to all Baptist Health Care providers with the exception of Lakeview Center, Inc. You will be given a separate Notice if you visit any Lakeview location.
+The following facilities will follow this Notice including, but not limited to:

 - Atmore Community Hospital